Frequently Asked Questions

 We train 9am to 1pm.
 This leaves the rest of the day open to spend with family and friends.

-At the 2025 camp we had 28 people training and 17 family members joining us, everything from spouses, kids, girlfriends to parents.
+At the 2025 camp we had 28 people training and 17 family members joining us, everything from spouses, kids, girlfriends to parents, at 2026 camp we're looking at about 65 people all up with participants, spouses, partners and kids!

 This is very different from the hard core boot camp style camps many of us have experienced previously where training was 7am to 7pm and every break was needed for recovery.